-Content management systems: Use a content management system such as WordPress and select a responsive theme.
+Content management systems: If you use a content management system such as WordPress, select a responsive theme to vastly improve your WordPress SEO.
 You can also use marketplaces such as ThemeForest and StudioPress to purchase responsive themes and set the filter to ‘mobile responsive.’

 Use these 3 webmaster tools to pass the mobile-friendly test.

 A. Mobile Optimization

 This simple test requires you to create a project for your website in WebCEO and select the Mobile Optimization tool.
 A green message in the top left corner indicates that your website has passed the test.
 If your website is not mobile friendly, you will get suggestions on what corrective measures to take.

 Click on the image to view it in full size.

 Mobile devices have slower internet connections.
 A split second delay might make all the difference in a business website.
 WebCEO’s Page Speed tool grades your website’s speed and gives recommendations on increasing it.